klaudiatomicka/klaudiatomicka/README.md

 - 👋 Hi, I’m @klaudiatomicka
-- 👀 I’m interested in music, korean and japanese culture
+- 👀 I’m interested in Korean and Japanese culture
-- 🌱 I’m currently learning Java, Spring framework, SQL Database
 - 💞️ I’m looking to collaborate on some fun projects
 - 📫 How to reach me fb: https://www.facebook.com/furosato456/